TwinFan/HelloWorld-XP/README.md

 - GitHub Actions build setup is provided in `actions/workflows/build.yml`
 - MacOS: Just open `HelloWorld.xcodeproj` in Xcode.
+- MS Visual Studio: Do "File > Open > Folder..." on the project's main folder.
+VS will initialize based on `CMakeList.txt` and `CMakeSettings.json`.
-- For Cross Compile for Linux, Mac, and Windows see `docker/README.md`.
+- For Cross Compile in a Docker environment for Linux, Mac, and Windows see `docker/README.md`.